• Skip to primary navigation

 There’s nothing challenging about preparing these bars, they are super easy to make.
 The dry ingredients are mixed together and then the butter mixture is heated and melted and then poured into the dry to combine.
 After that, you’ll dump it all into your prepared baking pan.

-These make a delicious after-school treat and are also great for holiday gifting or sharing on a platter at a party along with these Praline Bars or these Butterscotch Pretzel Bars.
+These make a delicious after-school treat and are also great for holiday gifting or sharing on a platter at a party along with these Praline Bars.

 Ingredients You’ll Need